 Once you’ve entered them, please click on Add.

 Now start the VPN connection by clicking on the Network Manager icon again, and click on VPN and click on Connect.

-After a few moments, click on the Network Manager icon again in the top right and it will now show that the VPN is connected.
+After a few moments, the Network Manager icon should now have a little padlock icon on it to indicate that the VPN is now connected.